 Today I’m struggling.
 And this time it’s my physical health dragging me down, think I’ve been battling an ear infection so I’ve been dizzy and all confussled, which in turn has made me feel a bit low.
-I’ve decided though to give it the middle finger and write this blog post, after-all it’s something I enjoy and it’s mental health awareness week!
+I’ve decided though to give it the middle finger and write this blog post.
 I’ve combatted what I would say was a pretty serious bout of depression a few years ago, and sometimes it does like to creep up now and again.
+Especially with the world changing at the moment, my mental health is more of a concern than normal.
 But when I do feel low I do a few things to help lift my spirits…

 1.)
 Have a phone free day/ evening